 Explore Your World

-People across the globe photographed and uploaded images of nature to iNaturalist.org to contribute to our body of knowledge and—hopefully—help their city win an accolade.
-419 cities across 44 countries participated in 2021's CNC.
+During City Nature Challenge, people across the globe photograph and upload images of nature to iNaturalist.org, contributing to our body of knowledge and—hopefully—helping their city win an accolade.
+67,220 participants in more than 400 cities around the world made 1,694,877 observations during 2022's CNC.

-The District of Columbia rose to the occasion, ranking second globally in both number of participants (behind San Francisco) and number of observations (after Cape Town, South Africa).
+The District of Columbia rose to the occasion, ranking second globally for number of participants (just behind La Paz, Bolivia) and fifth for number of observations.
 The lovely native mayapple (Podophyllum) topped the list as the number one plant species observed.
 Other interesting finds in the area included silver-haired bats and alien-like eggs from the spiny assassin bug.

-Maryland/DC Director of Land Management Deborah Barber is an avid member of the CNC community.
+Maryland/DC Director of Land Conservation Deborah Barber is an avid member of the CNC community.
 Here she shares her City Nature impressions and observations.

 What kind of wild species can you spot at one-minute past midnight on a rainy spring night?

-That’s the question DC-area citizen scientists ask themselve each year.
+That’s the question DC-area community scientists ask themselves each year.
 There’s stiff competition to be the first person to post a photo of a wild organism to the iNaturalist app and become Washington, DC's first City Nature Challenge observer.

 The event has grown by leaps and bounds since it began in 2016 as a friendly competition between San Francisco's California Academy of Sciences and the Natural History Museum of Los Angeles County.
 The aim remains the same—find out which city can spot the greatest number of wild species, find the most diversity of species and engage the most observers.